Yaooo00/Comp_425_MainProject/README.md

 # Comp_425_MainProject
-Based on OpenMMLab's mmdetection3d framework, this project implements a 3D vehicle detection system that integrates MVX-Net (Multimodal Network) and PointPillars.
-The project utilizes images, point clouds, and calibration files from the KITTI dataset to accurately detect and visualize vehicles (as well as targets such as pedestrians).
+This project implements a 3D vehicle detection system based on OpenMMLab's mmdetection3d framework.
+It leverages both MVX-Net (a multimodal network that fuses RGB images with LiDAR point clouds) and PointPillars (which converts point cloud data into pseudo-images for efficient detection) to accurately detect and visualize vehicles, as well as other targets such as pedestrians and cyclists.
+In addition, the project compares the performance of the two methods to provide insights for subsequent development.

 # Setting Up the Environment
 It is recommended that you use Anaconda to build a standalone Python virtual environment.
 The recommended environment configuration is as follows: